Fabric: Linen feature base cloth and cotton lining.

 Color: The base cloth color is ‘chops’ a warm brown and the inks are blue, cream and mustard.

 - Central insert for 2 visual ID cards

 - Zippered full length internal pocket

-The fabric was hand screen printed in the community by local Aboriginal printers.
+The fabric was hand screen printed in Sydney by Publisher Textiles.
 This wallet was made by Kravan House, our Cambodian social enterprise partner that has been employing and training disabled artisans since 2003.

-Please note that each wallet is unique and the placement of the fabric design is different and wonderful on each item.
+Please note that each purse is unique and the placement of the fabric design is different and wonderful on each item.

 Fabric Designer: Gabriella (Gabby) Baxter

 Gabriella is a Walmajarri woman, from Fitzroy Crossing.

 Gabby has participated in several Nagula Jarndu exhibitions in Broome and her work has featured at previous Darwin Aboriginal Art Fairs and Revealed Exhibitions in Fremantle.